bosnet/isaac-consensus-protocol/examples/experiment/README.md

 This module is an experimental module to see how the performance of consensus varies according to various cases.
 The results obtained from the experiment are as follows.
-1. Find optimized slot size according to node numbers.
+1. Find the optimized slot size according to node size.
 1. The scalability of how consensus performance degrades with increasing number of nodes.
 1. In the same environment, it is to check the performance difference of various consensus algorithms (which are not yet implemented).